European Green Deal faces bumpy ride – DW – 08/12/2024

 Green Deal under fire

-In the run-up to the European Parliament elections in June this year, farmers in several member states blocked streets and dumped manure in front of government offices in protest of what they regard as failed environmental policy that was burdening EU farmers.
-The protests forced EU Commission President Ursula von der Leyen to soften her stance on agricultural-related carbon emissions and even reverse a key regulation on slashing the use of pesticides.
+Ahead of the European Parliament elections in June, farmers in several member states blocked streets and dumped manure in front of government offices in protest of what they see as failed environmental policies burdening EU farmers.
+The protests forced European Commission President Ursula von der Leyen to soften her stance on agricultural-related carbon emissions and even reverse a key regulation on slashing the use of pesticides.

 But dealing with farmers will be just one of the many daunting challenges that Ribera is likely to face if she indeed gets to lead the EU's green-transition team.

-Carlo Fidanza, from the Brothers of Italy party, says that the far-right European Conservatives and Reformists (ECR) group in parliament aims to "renegotiate" the most important parts of the Green Deal, "starting with the ban of conventional fuel and diesel engines by 2035."
+Carlo Fidanza, of the far-right Brothers of Italy party, said the nationalist European Conservatives and Reformists group in the EU Parliament aims to "renegotiate" the most important parts of the Green Deal, "starting with the ban of conventional fuel and diesel engines by 2035."

-"We need less ideology and more pragmatism, keeping together the environmental sustainability with the competitiveness of our businesses," he told DW.
+"We need less ideology and more pragmatism, keeping together the environmental sustainability with the competitiveness of our businesses," he said.

-Apart from the traditionally euroskeptic far-right Members of the European Parliament (MEPs), more and more center-right MEPs, who make up the largest parliamentary group, are also gearing up to oppose key provisions in the Green Deal
+Apart from the traditionally euroskeptic far-right members of the European Parliament, more and more center-right lawmakers, who make up the largest parliamentary group, are also gearing up to oppose key provisions in the Green Deal.

-Green activists are now fearing that the center-right European People's Party (EPP), which is the most influential group in parliament, may also come under pressure to reverse green policies.
+Green activists now fear that the center-right European People's Party (EPP), the most influential group in parliament, may also come under pressure to reverse green policies.

 Anna Cavazzini, a German politician with the Group of the Greens/European Free Alliance in the EU, told DW that there were concerns over the EPP "backsliding" on their assurances to the Green Deal.

-So far, the EPP is supporting the Green Deal objectives, but some members don't agree with all aspect of the legislation.
+So far, the EPP has supported the Green Deal objectives, but some members don't agree with all aspect of the legislation.
 Their main concern is how to garner enough green-transition funding and mitigate the policy's impact on vulnerable communities at the same time.

 EU struggles with social cost of green transition